tevang/tutorials/create_alternative_protonations/README.md

 ## INSTALLATION
 ```
-conda create -n ete3 -c insilichem pychimera	# this will modify your ~/.bashrc thus you have to source it again
+conda create -n ete3 -c insilichem pychimera	# this will create a virtual environment for PyChimera and modify your ~/.bashrc thus you have to source it again
 source ~/.bashrc
 conda activate ete3
 pip install ete3